 The first few months postpartum is such a hard time, you are adjusting to having a new baby, you’re exhausted physically and mentally and your body is still recovering from having a baby.

 You want to find things that make you feel more like yourself and one of those things is often improving the condition of your hair.
 Postpartum hair is dry and brittle so it can be a tangled mess most of the time.
 It can also breaking off easily, as well as going thin.
 These different suggestions can improve the condition of your postpartum hair and make you feel more like you.

-A great place to start is by getting a haircut.
-How you choose to have it cut depends on your preference and the condition of your hair.
-I know several ladies who had their hair cut short postpartum to improve its condition and make it more manageable to style.
-I don’t like my hair cut short, so the alternative is to get a good trim and make sure you get rid of the split ends.
+Getting a haircut postpartum will help improve its condition and make it more manageable to style.
+Some new mums like to get their hair cut shorter, but an alternative is to get a good trim and make sure you get rid of the split ends.

 Experiment with different hairstyles as using the same one everyday can put stress on the same parts of the hair.
 Try a different ponytail or plait instead of washing and styling your hair.
 YouTube have lots of tutorials and Pinterest is full of new hairstyle ideas.

 I used to wash and style my hair nearly every day!
 Now I make sure it is only washed every other day.
 I can’t quite make it last three days I have tried, but I don’t like how it feels after two days.
 Dry shampoo is a life saver and I use it on the days inbetween styling to freshen up my hair.

 Try to use a good quality shampoo and conditioner for a few months.
 Also use a deep conditioner once a week – put it on in the shower or bath and leave it on for at least 10 minutes before rinsing it out.
 Sometimes I just use it on the ends of my hair if they are feeling a bit dry and this really seems to help.
 For everyday use I always use John Frieda shampoo and conditioner as I find this really suits my hair type.